analogdevicesinc/msdk/Examples/MAX78002/CNN/cifar-100/.vscode/readme.md

 Debugging is enabled by Visual Studio Code's integrated debugger.
 Launch configurations are provided by the `.vscode/launch.json` file.

-**Flashing does not happen automatically when launching the debugger.**  Run the "Flash" [build task](#build-tasks) for your program before debugging.
+* Note: **Flashing does not happen automatically when launching the debugger.**  Run the "Flash" [build task](#build-tasks) for your program before debugging.

 ![Debug Window](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/debugger.JPG)

+#### Debugger Limitations

+In general, Maxim's microcontrollers have the following debugger limitations at the hardware level:

+* The debugger can not be connected _while_ the device is in reset.

+* The device can not be debugged while the device is in Sleep, Low Power Mode, Micro Power Mode, Standby, Backup, or Shutdown mode.
+These modes shut down the SWD clock.

 #### Launching the Debugger

-1. Ensure that a debugger is attached to the target microcontroller on the correct port.
+1. Attach your debugger to the SWD port on the target microcontroller.
 (Refer to the datasheet of your evaluation board for instructions on connecting a debugger)

-2. Flash the program to the microcontroller with the "Flash" Build Task (CTRL+SHIFT+B).  **Flashing does not happen automatically when launching the debugger.**
+2. Flash the program to the microcontroller with the "Flash" [Build Task](#Build-Tasks).  **Flashing does not happen automatically when launching the debugger.**

 3. Launch the debugger with `Run > Start Debugging`, with the shortcut `F5`, or via the `Run and Debug` window (Ctrl + Shift + D) and the green "launch" arrow.

     ![Debug Tab](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/debugger_window.JPG)